Nutrition Therapy

 3. Prioritize Healthy Fats

 Healthy fats stabilize blood sugar and support hormone and brain health.
-They also provide an alternative energy pathway when glucose isn’t being used efficiently.
+They also provide an alternative energy pathway when glucose isn’t present or being used efficiently.

 Top sources of healthy fats: